 PAST AND CURRENT COLLABORATORS:

-The Talking Band, The Million Underscores, Hamish Kilgour, Michael Evans, Blue Gene Tyranny, Aimée Niemann, Hampus Öhman-Frölund, Quentin Rollet, Paul Collins, Romain Vomir Pierrot, Thierry Müller, Stéphanie Briand, Philippe Desclais, ZARAZ WAM ZAGRAM, Nicolas Noreña, Timothy Scott, Hannah Gross, Erin Mullin, Geo Kester, Alesando Magania, Yuki Kawahisa, Rebecca Bird, Danny Tunick, Gary Olson, Kyle Forester, Eric Farber, Brian Turner, Pedro Giraudo, Emillio Solla, Nick Danielson, Pablo Aslan, Daniel Binelli, Adrian Crowley, Willie Colon, Ibo Cooper, Jesse Perlstein, Sam Kulik...
+The Talking Band, The Million Underscores, Hamish Kilgour, Michael Evans, Blue Gene Tyranny, Aimée Niemann, Hampus Öhman-Frölund, Quentin Rollet, Paul Collins, Romain Vomir Pierrot, Thierry Müller, Stéphanie Briand, Philippe Desclais, ZARAZ WAM ZAGRAM, Leandro Barzabal, Nicolas Noreña, Timothy Scott, Hannah Gross, Geo Kester, Alesando Magania, Danny Tunick, Gary Olson, Kyle Forester, Brian Turner, Pedro Giraudo, Emillio Solla, Nick Danielson, Pablo Aslan, Daniel Binelli, Adrian Crowley, Willie Colon, Ibo Cooper, Sam Kulik...

 Marija has performed at The Lincoln Center, David Geffen Hall, The Museum of Modern Art, MoMa PS1, The Stone, Artist Space, Roulette Intermedium, Shift 411, Museo del Barrio, La MaMa Theater, The Jewish Museum, The Brick Theater, Target Margin Theater, The Exponential Festival, American Museum of Natural History, Symphony Space, Performance Space New York etc. as well as Broken Impro and Le Non_Jazz in Paris.
 Her music was featured on BBC Radio 3 "Freeness", "Late Junction", "Brian Turner Show" and WFMU's "Strength Through Failure".